juhasev/sample-ninja-help/edit-project-links-entry-link.md

 > Some survey platform may use alternate formats like hobbies=1,2,3.
 Please contact support@sampleninja.io if you run into this situation.

+#### Test link and data variable pipes
+Sample Ninja will automatically insert random data for all the defined the data variable pipes.

+> The inserted data for the Keyword and the Text -variable types is static because there is no way for the test data generator to figure out the real intent of the data variable.
+For example if you pipe in **CITY** you will see data set as **test_keyword_city**).
+Similarly for text variable let's call it **DESCRIPTON** you would see data set as ***test_text_description**.

 #### Piping locale
 Every panelist has assigned locale for example ENG-US.
 If you are running multilingual survey then should pipe data variable **LOCALE** into the survey.